The Question-Answer pairs below should address some of the most common questions you may have.

 How can I use other people’s work without infringing copyright?

 Under “fair dealing”, you may use portions of other people's works for the purposes of non-commercial research or study, criticism or review or the reporting of current events.
 If your use of these materials goes beyond the scope of fair dealing, then you should seek permission from the copyright holder.
 Note that fair dealing does not extend to the use of materials in teaching.
-To include copies of texts in course packs you should contact the library’s E-Reserve service.
+To include copies of texts in course packs you should contact the library’s E-Reserve service or the Resource List service.

 How can I use scanned copyrighted materials in teaching?

-You can use the Library’s E-Reserve service to request copies of texts to be used as readings for specific courses.
+You can use the Library’s E-Reserve service or the Resource List service to request copies of texts to be used as readings for specific courses.
 The library will ensure that you receive copyright-cleared copies of texts for use of students on those courses only.
 The University holds a number of licences to allow copyrighted materials to be used for educational purposes.
-Please contact the copyright enquiries service for more details.
+Please contact the Copyright Enquiries Service for more details.

 Who owns the copyright in my work?